FarmBot-Docs/farmbot-software/v8/Web-App/farm-designer/events.md

 # Editing events

-To edit an event, hover over an event in the agenda view and press the :fa-edit: icon.
+To edit an event, hover over an event in the agenda view and press the <i class="fa fa-edit"></i> icon.
 Make the desired changes and press <span class="fb-button fb-green">SAVE</span>.

 {%
 include callout.html